JoshuaShunk/NSDropout/README.md

 Yes, there are smaller MNIST error rates using CNNs, data augmentation, preprocessing, etc with a normal dropout layer but in this test the only variables changed were the dropout layer.
 This allowed for a direct comparison between layers and the improvements the new layer made.

  _*No images were miss-classified.
-The model trained on 9,600 images a validation on 10,000.
+The model trained on 9,600 images and validated on the full 10000.
 Testing images were split up 8000 for optimization and 1600 for the new dropout layer.
 See mnist_numbers_implementation_of_New_Dropout.ipynb for more information._

 ## Testing Methodology ##